Skip to main content

 Frequently Asked

-React Native delivers near-native performance from a single codebase.
+Modern cross-platform native frameworks deliver near-native performance from a single codebase.
 For the vast majority of apps — around 90% — users cannot tell the difference.
-The remaining 10% that need deep hardware access (Bluetooth LE, AR, custom camera pipelines) can still use native modules within the same project.
+The remaining 10% that need deep hardware access (Bluetooth LE, AR, custom camera pipelines) can still use platform-specific native modules within the same project.
 One team, one codebase, two stores.

 Simple apps with limited screens: 6–10 weeks.
 Feature-rich apps with backend integration: 12–20 weeks.
 Every project receives a phase-by-phase timeline at proposal stage, with feature-complete builds delivered every two weeks.